Prove You are Secure from Malicious Activities Both Inside & Out

 Our testers often carry dozens of tools and will select which tools to use based on the type of test and the specific technologies that you are running.
 Common Penetration Testing tools include:

 - Vulnerability scanners (e.g., Nessus, Qualys, NTO Spider)

 - Automated exploit engines (e.g., Metasploit Professional, Canvas)

 - Sniffers/proxies/tamper tools (e.g., BurpSuite, Cain & Abel)

 How does Penetration Testing work?

-Generally, pen tests have two distinct phases: In the first “reconnaissance” phase, the tester gathers as much information as possible to achieve the objectives of the engagement.
+Generally, pen tests have two distinct phases: In the first “reconnaissance” phase, the tester gathers as much information as possible to achieve the engagement’s objectives.
 This is often done using a vulnerability assessment tool.
 This can be helpful in discovering how vulnerable your system is.
 In the second “exploit” phase, the tester will leverage vulnerabilities identified during the “reconnaissance” phase.
-This gives you a measure of how likely it is that your vulnerabilities can be exploited and if so, what the impact is to your organization.
+This gives you a measure of how likely it is that your vulnerabilities can be exploited and, if so, what the impact could be to your organization.